Paul (bakery)

-Paul is a French chain of bakery-café restaurants found in 47 countries with the head office at Marcq-en-Barœul, Greater Lille, France.
+Paul is a French chain of bakery-café restaurants operating in 47 countries with the head office at Marcq-en-Barœul, Greater Lille, France.

 It specializes in serving French products, including breads, crêpes, sandwiches, macarons, soups, cakes, pastries, coffee, wine and beer.
 It is a five generation, family company currently owned by Groupe Holder, which also owned the French luxury pâtisserie Ladurée from 2002 to 2021.